nova-compiler/tools/README.md

 ## substitute.py

-It substitute variables in files by a value existing in other files.
-For example, with a configuration file as:
+It replaces variables in a file with the corresponding value in context file.
+For example, given the following context file,

 <pre>
 {